binarykitchen/videomail-client/README.md

         <div id="videomail"></div>
         <script src="/dist/videomail-client.js"></script>
         <script>
-            var VideomailClient = require('videomail-client'),
-                videomailClient = new VideomailClient({
+            var VideomailClient = require('videomail-client'), // load the videomail client package videomailClient = new VideomailClient({        // instantiate with some options
-                    debug:         true,
+                    debug:         true,                       // debug prints additional info to console
-                    disableSubmit: true
+                    disableSubmit: true                        // disable submissions to keep example simple })
-                })

-            videomailClient.form()
+            // This will load your webcam, fill the default placeholder containing
+            // the `id="videomail"` with HTML and CSS code, place buttons and much more. videomailClient.form()
         </script>
     </body>
 </html>
 ```

-This will load your webcam, fill the default placeholder containing the `id="videomail"` with HTML and CSS code, place buttons such as `record`, `pause`, `stop` and much more.
-Easy.
-It does all the hard work for you.

 The included JS file `/dist/videomail-client.js` is already browserified and lies in the `dist` folder.

-With the `debug` option you see additional information in the console.
-This to enhance DX.
 If you remove `disableSubmit` then you will see a submit button to post the video and make it persistent.
 This requires a little more code, see examples directory.

 <a name="demo"></a>
 ## Demo / Fully working version

 Check out the full version with all its features on [videomail.io](https://videomail.io) itself.
+My aim is to turn this into a stable product in the near future with some external assistance.

 That site runs on AngularJS where I just include `require('videomail-client')` in the app logic and bundle all that through Browserify.
-Enough said.

 <a name="options"></a>
 ## Options